Share via

 Title: Subscript vertical font size.

 Description: The recommended vertical size in font design units for subscripts for this font.
+Should be > 0.

 Comments: If a font has two recommended sizes for subscripts, e.g. numerics and other, the numeric sizes should be stressed.
 This size field maps to the em size of the font being used for a subscript.
 The vertical font size specifies a font designer’s recommendation for vertical size of subscript glyphs associated with this font.
-If a font does not include all of the required subscript glyphs for an application, and the application can substitute glyphs by scaling the glyphs in a font or by substituting glyphs from another font, this parameter specifies the recommended nominal height for those subscript glyphs.
+If a font does not include all required subscript glyphs for an application, and the application can substitute glyphs by scaling the glyphs in a font or by substituting glyphs from another font, this field specifies the recommended nominal height for those subscript glyphs.

 For example, if the em for a font is 2048 units and ySubScriptYSize is set to 205, then the vertical size for a simulated subscript glyph would be 1/10th the size of the normal glyph.